 Third, cook your grilled cheese in a pan, low and slow.

 Good things come to those who wait.
 Do not put your skillet above medium-low.
 If you do, your bread will brown, and then burn, before the heat makes its way through the bread to melt the cheese.
 Moreover, heating cheese too quickly can cause the proteins to seize up and coagulate.
 This squeezes out the fat and causes greasy, clumpy cheese.
 Yuck.

 Put your buttered or mayo’d bread on a low-heat skillet and let it toast to the perfect brown, then flip and let the other side cook the same way.
 The melting magic usually starts to happen on side two.

 A perfect grilled cheese sandwich demands the perfect cheese.
-For my money, nothing — nothing! — can beat the salty, melty perfection of three slices of American cheese.
+For my money, nothing — nothing — can beat the salty, melty perfection of three slices of American cheese.
 Grilled cheese needs a great, uncomplicated melting cheese.
-American is my top choice, but a non-aged cheddar or Swiss are also acceptable.
+American cheese is my top pick for the best cheese for grilled cheese, but a non-aged cheddar or Swiss are also acceptable.
 In general, avoid aged cheeses.